A History of Flushing Meeting

 During the 1970s and 1980s, the Meeting House was listed on the National Register of Historic Places and was declared a National and City Historic Landmark.
 The Meeting House and graveyard provide an opportunity for visitors to see a rare, original building which played an important role in American history, as well as learn about Friends' faith and practice.
 However, it became clear that Flushing Meeting would henceforth have to expend considerable time and resources on maintaining the property.
 In 1970, as the Meeting House approached its 300th Anniversary, an extensive restoration of the building was undertaken.
 In 1998 the grounds were cleared of debris and replanted in order restore the graveyard to the lovely, tranquil setting of the Meeting House it now is.

 2000: Today and a Hopeful TomorrowAs it has for over 300 years, Flushing Meeting continues to welcome worshipers to share in First Day at the Meeting House.
-Recently vigils have been held to remember 9/11 and to protest against the Iraqi war.
-The Peace and Social Action Committee has been handing out flyers informing citizens of alternatives to military service and publishing our peace testimony, among other endeavors.
+We have members actively involved in Peace & Social Action Committee, a book discussion group, the Library Committee, gardening, and other endeavors.

 Members are also involved in the effort to manage and raise funds for the Meeting House and graveyard, one of the oldest and most fragile places of worship in America.
-Currently the membership is once again faced with expensive bills.
-After 30 years, the roof once again needs to be reshingled and we hope to install a fire sprinkler system, along with other needed repairs.
+Recently, the graveyard was severely damaged by illegal construction activity by a neighboring development.

 Yet Flushing Meeting remains hopeful.
 We have many extraordinary ancestors to draw inspiration and strength from, both for our own struggle to maintain the property and for the greater struggle for peace and justice in the world.
 We attempt to remain, as Lucretia Mott urged, "Cheerful about the past, hopeful for the future, and fair to the present."